Southern Ireland travel guide – exploring the Munster Vales region (photographs provided by Munster Vales)

 Lunch in River House in Cahir, Co.
 Tipperary

 Tour of the Fethard Horse Country Experience in Fethard, Co.
 Tipperary

-Dinner and overnight in Hanoras Cottage in Ballymacarbry, Co.
+Dinner and overnight in Hanoras Cottage Country House and Restaurant in Ballymacarbry, in the Nire Valley, Co.
 Waterford

 Day three – click here for a Google map of day three of my Southern Ireland travel guide

 Hike to Mahon Falls in Kilmacthomas, Co.
 Waterford